entiros/starlify-aws-connector/README.md

 ```

 ## Import AWS API Gateway details to Starlify
-Use below endpoint to start importing api details to starlify as services, systems and flows
+Use the endpoint below to start importing API details to Starlify as systems and services:

 ```
 Method : POST